projectcalico/calico/docs/source/redhat-opens-install.rst

     If you *are* configuring a full BGP mesh you'll need to handle the BGP configuration appropriately on each compute host.
-The scripts above can be used to generate a sample configuration for BIRD, by replacing the
-    <route_reflector_ip> with the ip of one other compute host - this will
-    generate the configuration for a single peer connection,  which you can duplicate and update for each compute host in your mesh.
+The scripts above can be used to generate a sample configuration for BIRD, by replacing the ``<route_reflector_ip>`` with the IP of one other compute host -- this will generate the configuration for a single peer connection, which you can duplicate and update for each compute host in your mesh.

     Ensure BIRD (and/or BIRD 6 for IPv6) is running and starts on reboot: